ash322ash422/ai_projects/chatbot/ChatBot_QA_LLMChain_RetrieveFromManyPDF_LocalMachine_For_Job/README.txt

 The MultiPDF Chat App is a Python application that allows you to chat with multiple PDF documents.
-You can ask questions about the PDFs using natural language, and the application will provide relevant responses based on the content of the documents.
+You can ask questions about the PDFs using natural language, and the application will provide relevant responses based on the content of the PDF documents.
 This app utilizes a language model to generate accurate answers to your queries.
-Please note that the app will only respond to questions related to the loaded PDFs.

 ## How It Works
 ------------